Dyson Gen5 Detect vs. V15 Detect

 Dyson pioneered the green laser in the V15 Detect, and it’s (and still is) one of the best tools I’ve used for tracking dust.

-Update: Mar 6, 2024: I’ve gotten a comment in one of my YouTube reviews.
+Update: March 6, 2024: I’ve received a comment on one of my YouTube reviews.

 Dyson V15 laser slim roller comment

-I did some digging, and it turns out that newer Dyson V15 releases come with the Gen5 laser nozzle with the twice-as-bright laser, making the V15 Detect a more enticing option.
-If you’re purchasing it locally, double-check with the merchant to see if the V15 comes with it.
+I did some digging, and it turns out that newer Dyson V15 releases come with the Gen5 laser nozzle, featuring a twice-brighter laser, making the V15 Detect a more enticing option.
+If you’re purchasing it locally, double-check with the merchant to see if the V15 is included.

 I could verify that the V15S Submarine has the newer tool, so consider that variant if you need the mopping feature.